IruneAI/nd00333_AZMLND_C2-master/starter_files/README.md

 ### Step 2: Automated ML Experiment
 Once the security is enabled and authentication is completed, we should create our experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.

-For that we follow this actions:
+For that we should take these actions:

 1. Initialize our workspace.
 2. Create a new AutoML run